godeploy/AZ-700/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 You receive no replies because the network security group associated to the Private subnet does not allow outbound access to the internet.

-8. Close the remote desktop session to the ContosoWestPrivate VM.
+8. Close the remote desktop session to the ContosoPrivate VM.

 ### Confirm access is denied to storage account

-1. Enter ContosoWestPublic In the **Search resources, services, and docs** box at the top of the portal.
+1. Enter ContosoPublic In the **Search resources, services, and docs** box at the top of the portal.

-2. When **ContosoWestPublic** appears in the search results, select it.
+2. When **ContosoPublic** appears in the search results, select it.

-3. Complete steps 1-6 in the Confirm access to storage account task for the ContosoWestPublic VM.
+3. Complete steps 1-6 in the Confirm access to storage account task for the ContosoPublic VM.
-   ‎

    ‎After a short wait, you receive a New-PSDrive : Access is denied error.
-Access is denied because the ContosoWestPublic VM is deployed in the Public subnet.
+Access is denied because the ContosoPublic VM is deployed in the Public subnet.
 The Public subnet does not have a service endpoint enabled for Azure Storage.
 The storage account only allows network access from the Private subnet, not the Public subnet.

+4. Confirm that the public VM does have outbound connectivity to the internet from a command prompt:

+ ping bing.com

-4. Close the remote desktop session to the ContosoWestPublic VM.
+5. Close the remote desktop session to the ContosoPublic VM.

-5. From your computer, browse to the Azure portal.
+6. From your computer, browse to the Azure portal.

-6. Enter the name of the storage account you created in the **Search resources, services, and docs** box.
+7. Enter the name of the storage account you created in the **Search resources, services, and docs** box.
 When the name of your storage account appears in the search results, select it.

-7. Select **File shares** then select my-file-share.
+8. Select **File shares** then select the **marketing** file share.

-8. You receive the error shown in the following screenshot:
+9. You receive the error shown in the following screenshot:

     ![Graphical user interface, text, application, email Description automatically generated](../media/no-access.png)

  Access is denied, because your computer is not in the Private subnet of the CoreServicesVNet virtual network.

-> [!WARNING]
->
->  Prior to continuing you should remove all resources used for this lab.
+> **Warning**: Prior to continuing you should remove all resources used for this lab.
 To do this in the Azure Portal click Resource groups.
 Select any resources groups you have created.
 On the resource group blade click Delete Resource group, enter the Resource Group Name and click Delete.
 Repeat the process for any additional Resource Groups you may have created.
 Failure to do this may cause issues with other labs.

 Results: You have now completed this lab.